Close Menu

 Where Golfshot focuses on tracking, Hole19’s headline strength is visual.
 It puts full-colour, high-detail flyover maps of each hole directly on the Apple Watch screen, so you can study the layout and plan your strategy without reaching for your phone.
 For course management, being able to glance at a strategic map of the hole on your wrist is a real advantage.

 Hole19 also has one of the most generous free tiers in the category.
-Without paying anything, you get accurate GPS distances to the front, centre and back of the green across a database of more than 40,000 courses, plus a full digital scorecard.
-That makes it an excellent starting point for golfers who simply want reliable yardages and scoring, with the option to pay for deeper statistics and shot tracking later if they catch the data bug.
+Without paying anything, you get accurate GPS distances to the front, centre and back of the green across a database of more than 42,000 courses in over 200 countries, plus a full digital scorecard that logs putts, fairways hit and greens in regulation.
+That makes it an excellent starting point for golfers who simply want reliable yardages and scoring.
+Hole19 now splits its paid offering into more than one tier, and quoted premium prices vary quite a bit between sources and regions, so it is worth checking the in-app price before you commit.
+The upshot is that you can lean on the free version indefinitely and only pay when the data bug bites.

 18Birdies: the smartest digital caddy